emacs-grammarly/lsp-grammarly/README.md

 ![](./etc/login/open-app-vscode.png)

-Make sure you click on the button `Open Visual Studio Code`.
+:tada: Make sure you click on the button `Open Visual Studio Code`.
 Done!
 You can now close VSCode and go back to Emacs!

 ### Method 2: Login with Emacs (a bit complicated)

 Hit `M-x lsp-grammarly-login` and you should see the Grammarly's website pop out from your favorite browser.
 See below [screenshot](#authentication-from-grammarly-website),

-After login, click the button `Open URL:vscode`.
+After login, click the button `Open URL:vscode`, If you have VSCode install, then this will be `Open Visual Studio Code` yet it doesn't matter.

 ![](./etc/login/open-url-vscode.png)